MaxHalford/xgp/README.md

-is a machine learning tool based on [genetic programming](https://www.wikiwand.com/en/Genetic_programming) which can be used for classification and regression problems.
+xgp is a machine learning tool based on [genetic programming](https://www.wikiwand.com/en/Genetic_programming) which can be used for classification and regression problems.

 ## To do